 “5 Common Myths with People with Diabetes Debunked”

-1. “People with diabetes have to eat different from their family, right?
+1. “People with diabetes have to eat differently from their family, right?
 (Myth)”

 "Fact: People with diabetes can eat the same foods their family eat.”

-The Truth: Of course people with diabetes have to eat differently than their family.
-What if the family are eating sugar?
+The Truth: Of course people with diabetes have to eat differently from their family.
+What if the family is eating sugar?

 2. “People with diabetes should never give in to food cravings.
 (Myth)”

-To be able to lose weight you have to drop sugar way down - this is how to switch to fat burning.
+To be able to lose weight, you have to drop sugar way down.
+This is how to switch to the burning of fat.